-Members of the Search and Rescue team should transition to ensuring safe exit of individuals Prepare to supply report of event to the IC, SO, and PIO.
+Members of the Search and Rescue team should transition to ensuring safe exit of individuals At least one person stays behind with first responders to ensure all individuals have been safely transported.
+Prepare to supply report of event to the IC, SO, and PIO.